mkarner07/mkarner07.github.io/_posts/2023/2023-12-10-The-Psychology-of-Choice.md

 ---
 title: "The Psychology of Choice: Understanding How Heuristics Shape Decision-Making"
 description: "Let's dive into the secrets of our minds, especially the part that thinks without us even realizing it.
 Did you know that a huge 90% of what we think is influenced by this sneaky subconscious?
-Daniel Kahnemann breaks it down in his awesome book Thinking, Fast and Slow.
+Daniel Kahneman breaks it down in his awesome book Thinking, Fast and Slow.
 He explains how our brains work in two different ways – one is quick and instinctive, while the other is slow and thoughtful.
 Get ready for a cool ride exploring how our minds make decisions!
 In this article, I aim to shed light on how our thinking processes and the hidden shortcuts called heuristics play a crucial role in shaping our decision-making."
 date: 2023-12-10
 excerpt_separator: "<!--more-->"
 categories: